Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

 appropriate numbers: knots (0 to 512) for speed or degrees (000 to 359) for magnetic direction.
 The multiple display indicator data readout of WIND direction is always displayed as true.

-> > **Note:** In the INS mode, wind is calculated and updated continuously.
+> > 💡 In the INS mode, wind is calculated and updated continuously.
 The manual entry of wind
 > > is ignored by the wind calculations even though the system accepts the entry.

 Depressing the MAG VAR button displays alternating values of computed MAG VAR (vC) and manual MAG